paperless-ngx/paperless-ngx/docs/development.md

     > you will be prompted to create the superuser for paperless

 -   compile the front end for production
-    > this is necessary if run run only the backend server in order to have a front end application
+    > this is necessary if you run only the backend server in order to have a front end application

 #### 6) Now the project is ready for debugging